open-source-labs/Chromogen/README.md

 ## Zustand Demo To-Do App

 Chromogen's open-source Zustand demo app provides a Zustand-based frontend with multiple store properties and actions to test.
-You can access this demo application here, and view the source code in the `demo-zustand-todo` folder of this repository.
+You can access this demo application <a href='https://demo-zustand-todo.vercel.app/'>here</a>, and view the source code in the `demo-zustand-todo` folder of this repository.

 <br>